EarPlanes: The best earplugs for flying while congested

 During a pre-pandemic flight to D.C., I was extremely congested and had no medication on hand.
 On the verge of tears and desperate for relief, I resorted to taking painkillers from a stranger.
 You can always count on senior citizens to travel with a bag of pills, and I figured she would be the least likely person to pull a Bill Cosby.

-While the Advil helped, I’m generally not big on OTC or prescription drugs.
+While the Advil helped, I’m not big on taking OTC or prescription drugs.
 So, before my connecting flight to Chicago the next day, I decided to look for other solutions.
 I tried various remedies, hoping to cure the cold in 24 hours or less.
 No such luck.
 At the airport, I stopped by Hudson News to buy a decongestant.
-That’s when I came across EarPlanes.
+That’s when I found EarPlanes.

 They promised to curb excruciating ear pain from congestion.
 I was equally skeptical and desperate, so I bought a pair.

-As instructed, I plugged the EarPlanes in before takeoff and was surprised when I felt absolutely no pain.
-I took the EarPlanes off for the remaining flight and popped them back in at landing.
+As instructed, I plugged them in before takeoff and was surprised when I felt absolutely no pain.
+I took them off for the remaining flight and popped them back in at landing.
 Once again, I felt no ear pain.
 The best part?
 My ears popped after landing, which was great because I had spent the day before barely able to hear anything.

 Where to buy EarPlanes